ANANT-OTSUTSUKI/summer-of-code-2024/week3/README.md

 for Admin {anant:iamadmin}
 for Staff {staff:staff}
 for User {john:user}
-(User above username and passowrd for testing differebt roles and their interfaces)
+(Use above username and passowrd for testing differebt roles and their interfaces)

 Admin(username:anant) {email: anantweek3.dsoc@yahoo.com,password:iamadmin2024}.
 Use this to check otp verification.